Long-Term & Short-Term Consequences of Binge Eating Disorder

 Weight Gain

-Binge eating episodes are considered those in which someone eats an amount of food that is definitively larger than most people would within a relatively short period of time.
-These episodes are often characterized by the sense of a loss of control over how much is consumed.
+Binge eating episodes are considered when someone eats an amount of food that is definitively larger than most people would within a relatively short period.
+These episodes are often characterized by a loss of control over how much is consumed.

 This combination often leads to weight gain.

-Researchers say in the year before entering treatment, people with BED gain an average of 15 pounds, with some gaining as much as 50 pounds.
-[1]
+Researchers say in the year before entering treatment, people with BED gain an average of 15 pounds, with some gaining as much as 50 pounds.1

 Weight Cycling

 Many people with BED participate in diets.
-In fact, dieting is thought to contribute to the loss of control and hunger involved in some binging episodes.
+Dieting is thought to contribute to the loss of control and hunger involved in some binging episodes.

-These programs may lead people to temporarily lose some weight.
-But as they continue to struggle with binging episodes, the weight is typically put back on.
+Diet programs may temporarily help people lose some weight.
+However, as they continue to struggle with binging episodes, the weight is typically regained.

-Aside from being expensive, in causing people to buy several sets of clothes, this type of weight cycling can be incredibly hard on—and dangerous for—the body.
+Aside from being expensive by causing people to buy several sets of clothes, this type of weight cycling can be incredibly hard on—and dangerous for—the body.

 Digestive Distress

-The large quantities of food and drink consumed during a binging episode can bring on a number of digestive issues.
+The large quantities of food and drink consumed during a binging episode can cause digestive issues.

 Stomach pain, bloating, nausea, and constipation are all common reactions to these influxes of food.

-It’s also possible for some people’s stomachs to rupture during these episodes.
-[2] This is a serious complication, which can be life-threatening if not immediately treated.
+It’s also possible for some people’s stomachs to rupture during these episodes.2 This is a serious complication which can be life-threatening if not immediately treated.

 Insomnia

-People with BED often struggle with insomnia, and researchers say the issue is tied to mental health.
-[3]
+People with BED often struggle with insomnia, and researchers say the issue is tied to mental health.3

-Since most binges happen in the evening, some people have insomnia due to digestion.
-[4] As the body works to break down the meal, sleep is harder to achieve.
+Since most binges happen in the evening, some people have insomnia due to digestion.4 It’s harder to sleep when the body is working to break down a meal.

 Long-Term Effects of Binge Eating

 People with BED are often adept at hiding their disordered eating behavior.
-They eat discreetly, often late at night, and many will not openly talk about their struggles.
+They eat discreetly, often late at night, and many will not openly discuss their struggles.

-While some of these consequences can be addressed through measures like surgery, others may take a long time, and several forms of therapy, for the person to completely overcome.
+While some of these consequences can be addressed through measures like surgery, others may take a long time and several forms of therapy for the person to overcome completely.

 Obesity-Related Illness

-Among people with binge eating disorder, up to two-thirds are considered clinically obese.
-[5]
+Among people with binge eating disorder, up to two-thirds are considered clinically obese.5

-And unfortunately, that condition is associated with a number of potentially serious health risks, including: [6]
+Unfortunately, that condition is associated with a number of potentially serious health risks, including:6

-- Breathing issues: Excess weight presses on the lungs, making clear breathing difficult.
+• Breathing issues: Excess weight presses on the lungs, making breathing difficult.
 People with obesity can develop asthma and sleep apnea as a result.

-- Joint problems: Carrying excess weight puts strain on bones, joints, and ligaments.
-People with obesity can develop osteoarthritis.
-And they may experience bone, joint, and muscle pain.
+• Joint problems: Excess weight strains bones, joints, and ligaments.
+People with obesity can develop osteoarthritis and experience bone, joint, and muscle pain.

 Obesity isn’t an appearance-related issue.
 It’s a serious medical condition that can shorten a person’s life.